 How I Think It's A Problem

-In a smaller setting, especially resort towns we see exactly how income inequality is negatively effecting these communities.
+In a smaller setting, especially resort towns, we see exactly how income inequality is negatively effecting these communities.
 When the rich move in and start buying up all the property, housing costs balloon up to cost so much that the working class literally cannot afford to live and work there anymore.
+This is one of the big reasons people hate short term rentals.
+Rich investors buy up the housing inventory to rent them out and profit, but this causes all the housing prices to go up so high that locals and employees can't even afford to live there.
 All the touristy and small town businesses can't even stay open and operable at normal hours because there's no staff.
 These businesses can't pay enough for the employees to actually live in the same town.

 A little inequality is good for competition and investment.
 A moderate amount leads to public strife and small amounts of protests and class warfare.
 A large amount starts becoming detrimental to a society and economy.
 However, it's not about everyone making the same, or really close to the same, there needs to be a strong middle class.